 LiveCorp works closely with industry stakeholders to continuously improve performance in animal health and welfare, supply chain efficiency and market access through the provision of technical services and research, development and extension (RD&E).

 LiveCorp delivers benefits to producers and exporters by investing in programs in research, development and extension, animal welfare, supply chain and market access.
-LiveCorp is also responsible for the training of onboard stock people who care for livestock exported by sea through the Stockperson Training Program.
+LiveCorp is also responsible for the training of onboard stock people who care for livestock exported by sea through the Stockperson Accreditation Program.

 The Australian Live Export Industry